sebastianbirk/datascience-bootcamp/content/09_distributed_computing_&_spark_with_azure_databricks/README.md

 ## 9.2 Distributed Computing & Spark with Azure Databricks Lab

-We will create a Databricks workspace in our Azure subscription and upload the notebook from this folder.
+We will create a Databricks workspace in our Azure subscription and clone this repository to Databricks Repos.
+Then we will go through the notebooks 'Intro to DF Part 1', 'Intro to DF Part 2' and 'ML 04 - MLflow'.

 ## 9.3 Summary Remarks